-Our IBUS 244: International Dimensions in Management course provides students the opportunity to experience the management practices and business environments in international and foreign organizations.
+Our IBUS-244: International Management Practices course provides students the opportunity to experience the management practices and business environments in Colombian organizations.

 This program is a 2-credit spring course (IBUS-244-001) and standard AU tuition applies.
 A 3-credit section of the course is also available (IBUS-244-002).